ivgi/Assignment1/README.md

 -Camel routes are defined in /resources/camel/routs.xml

 -Maven is used as a build tool.

--Spring boot is used as a fast way to setup the project.
-War file is generated from this setup using mvn package command.

 -Spring, Apache Camel, AMQ, Hibernate, MySQL - All technologies used.